ayushb03/colpali-qwen2-vl-ocr-search/README.md

-# 🖼️ OCR + Document Search: ColPali Architecture + Qwen2-VL model
+# 🖼️ OCR + Document Search: ColPali Architecture + Qwen2-VL

 Welcome to the **OCR + Document Search App**, a powerful tool for extracting and searching text from images!
 This app leverages advanced machine learning models to identify and process English and Hindi text, providing a seamless user experience for document analysis.